henrikfroehling/Trakt.NET/CONTRIBUTING.md

 - Ensure [cross-platform compatibility](https://github.com/henrikfroehling/TraktApiSharp/blob/dev/CONTRIBUTING.md#cross-platform-compatibility) for new features.
 - New features must have accompanying [unit tests](https://github.com/henrikfroehling/TraktApiSharp/blob/dev/CONTRIBUTING.md#unit-tests) with "good" code coverage.
 - Changes to existing functionality needs to be checked that it does not break any existing [unit tests](https://github.com/henrikfroehling/TraktApiSharp/blob/dev/CONTRIBUTING.md#unit-tests).
-- If you use Visual Studio 2017, please make sure you are not using any language features only available in C# 7.

 ---